 Smart Contracts

 In 1994, Szabo coined the term “smart contracts” — self-executing agreements with the terms directly written into code.
-This concept, decades ahead of its time, would later become the foundation of platforms like Ethereum.
+The idea waited two decades for a chain that could actually run it: Ethereum.

 Bit Gold